-This is something that gets debated every other day in the search marketing world and I’m done debating.
-I’ve tested it over and over again and acquiring links is still the best way to rank for anything.
+This is something that gets debated every other day in the search marketing world and we’re done debating.
+We’ve tested it over and over again and acquiring links is by far the best way to rank for anything.
 Links count as votes in the eyes of search engines – it’s like a webmaster or website owner vouching for the credibility of another website.
 Sure, there are some pretty spammy ways of acquiring links – no doubt about that.
 But there are also some amazing, low-risk tactics that we have in place that just simply work.

 While social media has wide-reaching marketing value that is strongly recommended to partake in, it also has a very specific SEO connection too!
 Beyond the usual questions like “Does your website get shared?” and “Is your website being talked about?” (which we discuss more in our content marketing section here), the biggest question we ask about social media from a SEO perspective is:

 Are your social media profiles linked to your website properly so that they are providing the most benefit?

 Our search engine optimization techniques ensure that these types of connections are properly configured between your social profiles and your website.

 This is a hard one to nail down, but we’ve got some general ranges that we’ve quoted to dozens of both local and international companies.
 If you’re a small business looking to target an industry in your local town or city, you can expect to start around $500 one-time and about $75 – $300 per quarter.